nitmir/policyd-rate-limit/docs/policyd-rate-limit.8.rst

   **--get-config** *configname*
     return the value of the *configname* configuration parameter.
 You can get a value in a dictionary by using a dotted notation.
 For instance, for getting the key KEY in the dictionary DICT, you should use DICT.KEY for *configname*.
+You can call the configuration parameter *config_file* to known which configuration file is used.

   **-f**, **--file**
-    path to a policyd-rate-limit config file
+    path to a policyd-rate-limit configuration file

 Logging